happycollision/trigger.happycollision.com/src/content/songs/water-is-wide.md

 And both shall row,    my love and I.

-(Repeat G until singer starts each verse)
+(Repeat G until Don starts each verse)

 There is a ship and she sails the sea;